JoaoDiogoDuarte/so-ficha-1/README.md

   int i, j, *p, *q;
   i = 5; // variable i stored at address &i holds the value 5 p = &i; // pointer p now stores address of i
-  *p = 7; // the content at address &i (i.e. variable i) will now store the value 7 (this is called ponter dereferencing) j = 3; // variable j stored at address &j holds the value 3 p = &j; // pointer p now stores the address of j (note that is it just 4 bytes above &i if the compiler chooses to put them side-by-side) q = p; // q holds the same address as p
+  *p = 7; // the content at address &i (i.e. variable i) will now store the value 7 (this is called pionter dereferencing) j = 3; // variable j stored at address &j holds the value 3 p = &j; // pointer p now stores the address of j (note that is it just 4 bytes above &i if the compiler chooses to put them side-by-side) q = p; // q holds the same address as p